-Bluestep's recurring profitability is strong, with net income/tangible assets ratio increased to 1.4% for the first half of 2021, compared to 0.7% in the year-earlier period.
-The bank's profitability for the first half of 2021 has been supported by its stable net interest income, lower operating expenses and significantly lower loan loss provisions due to the absence of the private unsecured borrowers.
-Because of the uncertainty related to COVID-19, Bluestep retains management overlay of SEK4.9 million as of June 2021.
+Bluestep's recurring profitability is strong, with the net income to tangible assets ratio increased to 1.2% in 2021, compared to 0.8% in the year-earlier period.
+The bank's profitability in 2021 has been supported by its stable net interest income, lower operating expenses and significantly lower loan loss provisions due to the absence of the private unsecured borrowers.
+Because of the uncertainty related to COVID-19, Bluestep retains management overlay of SEK5.4 million as of December 2021.

-Bluestep's underlying profitability is driven by the relatively high interest rates on its mortgages, ranging from around 3% to above 10%, compared with an average of around 1.7% for traditional banks.
-This resulted in a very strong net interest rate margin of 4.1% for the first half of 2021 (H1 2020: 4.3%).
-Net interest income is Bluestep's main source of income, accounting for 93% of revenue in the first half of 2021 and it remained stable for the first half of 2021 due to loan growth combined with lowered interest expenses following the diversification of funding sources (which offset the decrease of higher interest rate margins previously generated by the divested unsecured personal loan portfolio).
+Bluestep's underlying profitability is driven by the relatively high interest rates on its mortgages, ranging from around 3% to above 10%, compared with an average of around 1.7% for traditional banks in May 2022.
+This resulted in a very strong net interest rate margin of 4.1% for 2021 (unchanged from 2020).
+Net interest income is Bluestep's main source of income, accounting for 96% of revenue in 2021 and it remained stable due to loan growth combined with lowered interest expenses following the diversification of funding sources (which offset the decrease of higher interest rate margins previously generated by the divested unsecured personal loan portfolio).
+With increasing interest rates, we expect that Bluestep will be able to improve its net interest income.

-While most Nordic peers cost-to-income ratio is around 50% or lower, Bluestep's efficiency is relatively weak, with a cost-to-income ratio of 59% for the first half of 2021.
-The ratio improved significantly from 66% in the year earlier period, which was affected by the investments in the launch of their Finnish operations and equity release product "60plusbanken".
-Furthermore, lower operating expenses in the first half of 2021 and more efficient processes contributed to the improvement.
-However, Bluestep's relatively high cost-to-income ratio is due to the bank's largely manual underwriting process.
+While most Nordic peers cost-to-income ratio is around 50% or lower, Bluestep's efficiency is relatively weaker with a cost-toincome ratio of 61% for 2021, although the ratio improved significantly from 68% in the year earlier period (which was affected by the investments in the launch of their Finnish operations and equity release product "60plusbanken").
+Furthermore, lower operating expenses in 2021 and more efficient processes contributed to the improvement.
+However, Bluestep's relatively high cost-to-income ratio is also due to the bank's largely manual underwriting process.
 Furthermore, Bluestep suffers from higher early repayment levels as customers leave, on average, after three years, following improvements in their credit scores.
-This compares with the average seven-year duration of mortgage loans at traditional banks.
+This compares with the average sevenyear duration of mortgage loans at traditional banks.

 Bluestep continues its investments in digital processes including IT and product development.
-This together with the centralisation of back-office functions is leading to meaningful cost reductions.
+This together with the centralisation of back-office functions, is leading to meaningful cost reductions.

-Improved funding profile, while reliance on market funding remains
+Improved funding profile due to phasing out of RMBS, while reliance on market funding remains

-Bluestep's assigned funding score of baa2 reflects the high reliance on market funding and in our view, positive changes in the funding profile of the bank, shifting away from RMBS and a larger share of new funding provided from covered bonds and senior unsecured funding.
+Bluestep's assigned funding score of baa2 reflects the high reliance on market funding and in our view, positive changes in the funding profile of the bank, shifting away from RMBS toward covered bonds and senior unsecured funding.

-The bank issued its first covered bond in April 2020 and had SEK5.1 billion outstanding covered bonds by the end of November 2021 while RMBS funding is being unwound and limited volumes remain.
-Bluestep continues to be active in the senior unsecured market with issuances of SEK750 million and NOK550 million in the first six months of 2021, after making its first issuance in December 2018.
+The bank issued its first covered bond in April 2020 and had SEK5.3 billion outstanding covered bonds by year-end 2021 and the last RMBS was redeemed in May 2022.
+Bluestep continues to be active in the senior unsecured market with outstanding volumes of SEK2,050 million and NOK550 million in 2021, after making its first issuance in December 2018.